Toni Collette: 2018–present: Mainstream films and continued praise

+Other ventures

 Music career

 Despite cherishing music and singing at a young age, Collette had stopped in the mid-1990s and explained, "[Singing] comes from a very personal place.
 It's your voice... and it's only in the last couple of years I felt comfortable in myself singing."
 In 1996 she sang three cover versions for the soundtrack of the film, Cosi: "Don't Dream It's Over" (originally by Crowded House), "Stand By Me" (Ben E. King) and "Throw Your Arms Around Me" (Hunters & Collectors).
 In 2000 she recorded nine tracks for the cast album, The Wild Party, for the eponymous Broadway musical.
 Elyse Sommer of CurtainUp, in a review of the musical, wrote that she was a "topnotch singer" and particularly praised her rendition of "People Like Us".
 For the soundtrack of Connie and Carla (2004), Collette, and her co-star Nia Vardalos, recorded duets of several show tunes including, "I'm Gonna Wash That Man Right Outa My Hair", "Maybe This Time" and "Cabaret".
 David Haviland of Eye for Film praised the renditions, "The musical numbers are a camp triumph."
 She sang the track, "Sunday Morning", for the album Summertown by Deborah Conway and Willy Zygier.
 She has also performed songs for soundtracks of About a Boy, A Long Way Down, Miss You Already and Hearts Beat Loud.